- UCAS Code: F303

 Topics in Theoretical Physics

-This class provides an introduction to the basic concepts and theoretical ideas of quantum optics.
+This class provides an introduction to modern experimental and theoretical developments in the field of quantum optics and atom optics

 Topics in Atomic, Molecular & Nuclear Physics

-You'll be introduced to the processes associated with applying for research funds and asesing proposals for research funding along with elements of the ethics of research.
+You'll be introduced to the processes associated with applying for research funds and assessing proposals for research funding along with elements of the ethics of research.

 Advanced Topics in Physics